Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 This table sets out the attributes that differentiate the types of standard report.

-It is reccomended that Media Owners and Publishers implement Level 6 to standardise the transmission of the most granular and frequent as detailed in the [JSON Schema](#9-JSON-Schema)
+It is reccomended that Media Owners and Publishers implement Level 5 or Level 6 as detailed in the [JSON Schema](#9-JSON-Schema)

 ![ReportingLevels](Pictures/Levels.png)